-The Early Years Foundation Stage (EYFS, introduced in September 2012) is the period of education from birth to 5 years.
+The Early Years Foundation Stage is the period of education from birth to 5 years.
 During this stage children work towards the “Early Learning Goals”.
+We believe that every child is unique and we strive to provide them with learning experiences that allow them to reach their full potential.

 The Early Years Foundation Stage guidance divides learning and development into three prime and four specific areas.
 It also includes characteristics of effective learning.